FyroxEngine/rg3d.rs/src/_posts/2024-01-24-fyrox-game-engine-0.33.md

 new UI editor, rendering improvements, various editor improvements, script API improvements, async tasks, book improvements and more.

+## Introduction

+Before we begin, check out [demo projects](https://fyrox.rs/examples.html) of the engine - it is a set of applications and games made with the engine.
+You can also check [games](https://fyrox.rs/games.html) section of the website to see which games are made using the engine.

 ## How to Update

 At first, update the `fyrox-template` by using `cargo install fyrox-template --force` and then execute the following